A four-part, signature, learning experience encompassing more than 100 hours of orchestrated learning over 12 months.

 Additional Information: You must be nominated and sponsored by your current employer.
 Although there are no formal educational requirements, admission is selective and based on professional achievement and organizational responsibility.
 We look for professionals who demonstrate business talent and leadership potential.
 Drake University Executive Education programs have been developed in conjunction with our corporate and community stakeholders and are specifically designed to deliver value to both you and your sponsoring organization.
 Success in any component of the Leading Others program requires full commitment from both parties: While participants devote time and intellect to the learning experience, sponsoring organizations agree to relieve individuals of their work responsibilities during the program.

 Outstanding leadership matters and is achievable.
-Leading Others leverages a signature learning experience, one that is transformative, empirical and readied.
+Our program leverages a signature learning experience, one that is transformative, empirical and readied.

-Download and complete the application.
+Complete the application here.
 You may submit your completed application, along with necessary additional materials, via mail or email.

 Drake University Executive Education Center